algao1/blurb/content/posts/kv_optimizations.md

 }
 ```

 Note that we may have to manually grow the returned byte slice since they are arbitrarily sized (we could get a reused smaller slice, or a brand new one).
+There are no such guarantees when using a `sync.Pool`.
 I also didn't specify a default size for the byte pool since I didn't notice a significant improvement otherwise, but I might need to pick better sizes.

 ```console
 writing 1,000,000 entries:              417.357875ms